What Is Psoriasis?

 Psoriasis is usually treated by a dermatologist (skin doctor).
 A rheumatologist (a doctor who treats immune problems) may also help with treatment.
 Treatments can include:

 - ultraviolet (UV) light from the sun or from home or office treatments.
-But in some people, sunlight can make psoriasis worse.
+But in some children, sunlight can make psoriasis worse.

 - creams, lotions, ointments, and shampoos such as moisturizers, corticosteroids, vitamin D creams, and shampoos made with salicylic acid or coal tar